swiss-seismological-service/scrtdd/doc/base/singleevent.rst

 For automatic picks, the pick time is updated according to the average lag detected by all the good (above configured threshold) cross-correlation results.
 Since the real-time events are cross-correlated against catalog events, which have good manual picks, the updated pick time is expected to improve.
 The pick uncertainty is derived from the uncertainties of catalog-events.
 If no cross-correlation coefficients above the configured threshold are found, the pick is kept untouched.

-For stations with no associated phases, rtDD computes theoretical picks.
+For stations with no associated phases, rtDD computes theoretical picks (see ``crossCorrelation.theoreticalPhaseAutoOrigin`` and ``crossCorrelation.theoreticalPhaseManualOrigin``).
 Those are then cross-correlated against the catalog event ones.
 Every theoretical pick that has at least one good cross-correlation result is added to the relocated origin, with pick time and uncertainties derived from catalog phases (similarly to what is done for automatic picks).
 Those *good* theoretical picks are thus used in the double-difference system inversion.
 Theoretical picks that have no good cross-correlation results are simply discarded.

-Picks that have been updated or created by rtDD are identifiable by a `x` suffix (Px, Sx).
+Picks that have been updated or created by rtDD are identifiable by a ``x`` suffix (Px, Sx).

 Manual picks are never modified.